⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 vs USB

-Formed from the merger of BB&T and SunTrust, it offers a wide array of banking and financial services in the Southeastern U.S.
+Formed from the merger of BB&T and SunTrust, offering a broad range of financial services to consumer, small business, and commercial clients.

 U.S. Bancorp